SEO

 What is Content Scraping?

-Content scraping occurs when someone downloads all the information and data from your website to use it for his own benefit.
+Content scraping occurs when someone downloads all the information and data from your website to use it for his benefit.

 Have you ever found websites with identical information?
 Or maybe you have discovered that someone stole all the content from your page, and you didn’t know what to do?
 Well, this is the exact case we’re going to dive into!